 Prof. Yumi -and later Prof. Kenzo Kabuto- also used the Batman Gambit fairly often.

 Beam-O-War: Sometimes Mazinger Z and a Mechanical Beast engaged in this, and usually Kouji used Mazinger's Breast Fire to couterattack their energy beams or waves.
 Some examples happened in episode 11 (against Brighton J2) and episode 30 (against Brutus M3).

 Becoming the Mask: Erika.
-She was a android built by Dr. Hell.
-However, she suffered from amnesia and had forgotten her origins.
+An android built by Dr. Hell that suffered from amnesia and had forgotten her origins.
 She genuinely believed she was a normal girl, and when she was told her true nature, she rejected it.
-And the end she helped Kouji and she died cause it.
+In the end she helped Kouji and died doing so.

 Beehive Barrier: The Photonic Research Institute uses a energy barrier to protect the facility when under attack.

 Beneath the Earth: Not surprisingly, Mazinger Z introduced this trope in Humongous Mecha anime.
 The Mykene were a civilization lived and thrived in the Greek island of Bardos millennia ago, using mechanical giantsblast fire from their chests to protecting their land from invaders.
 An earthquake destroyed their island and forced them to seek shelter underground.
 They lived below Earth for millennia, building their cities in networks of subterranean tunnels and caverns and grafting their bodies into Humongous Mecha to survive.

 Berserk Button: Kouji has several of them: insulting his grandfather, hurting Sayaka, harming innocents...
 Sayaka also gets easily mad when someone mocks her skills or makes Stay in the Kitchen statements directed to her (needless to say, Kouji pressed her Berserk Button constantly).